joehahn/tf-text-classification-demo/README.md

 does suffer from a modest degree of class imbalance, and that class imbalance is not corrected here

-9 Now prep Jupyter by changing this line in ~/.jupyter/jupyter_notebook_config.py:

-    c.NotebookApp.notebook_dir = u'/home/ubuntu/tf-text-classification-demo'

-which will allow Jupyter to navigate to this repo.

-10 Kill the jupyter processes that was originally launched by this bitfusion AMI:
+9 Kill the jupyter processes that was originally launched by this bitfusion AMI:

     ps -aux | grep jupyter
     sudo kill -9 XXXX

 since Bitfusion's Jupyter wont let you navigate to this repo.

-11 Stash the instance-id (you will need this if you happen to restart this instance later):
+10 Stash the instance-id (you will need this if you happen to restart this instance later):

-    echo $(ec2metadata --instance-id) > instance-id
+    echo $(ec2metadata --instance-id) > ~/instance-id
-    cat instance-id
+    cat ~/instance-id

-12 Then start jupyter:
+11 Then start jupyter:

     jupyter notebook

-13 and browse jupyter at public_IP:8888 and log in with password=instance-id
+12 and browse jupyter at public_IP:8888 and log in with password=instance-id

     ec2-54-149-96-48.us-west-2.compute.amazonaws.com:8888

-14 Navigate to the tf-text-classification.ipynb Jupyter notebook and click Kernel > Run to read the text-chunks and to train the LSTM model on that data.
+13 Navigate to the tf-text-classification.ipynb Jupyter notebook and click Kernel > Run to read the text-chunks and to train the LSTM model on that data.
 Execution time is about 40 minutes.

-15 Monitor GPU usage:
+14 Monitor GPU usage:

     watch -n0.1 nvidia-smi

-16 Start tensorboard via
+15 Start tensorboard via

     tensorboard --logdir=tf_logs/

-17 And then browse the tensorboard UI at
+16 And then browse the tensorboard UI at

     ec2-54-149-96-48.us-west-2.compute.amazonaws.com:6006